Bab Berdieyinne Mosque: Historical background

 The mosque is named after the nearby northern gate of the city, Bab al-Bard'iyin, whose name probably derives from a historic market for vendors of packsaddles (al-Bard'iyin) which existed nearby.
-According to inscriptions inside the mosque, the construction of the mosque was supervised by a Berber chief named 'Ali ibn Yashu al-Yazghi and was completed in 1709 CE, under the reign of the Alaouite sultan Moulay Isma'il.
+According to inscriptions inside the mosque, the construction of the mosque was supervised by a Berber chief named 'Ali ibn Yashu al-Yazghi and was completed in 1709 CE, under the reign of the Alawi sultan Moulay Isma'il.
 Moulay Isma'il made Meknes the capital of Morocco and built a vast citadel and palace complex next to the city, resulting in the construction and restoration of many mosques and other structures in the city in his time.
 The initiative to build the mosque is attributed to Khnata bent Bakkar, a wife of the sultan who was vizier (minister) under him and became de facto ruler of Morocco in 1728 after his death.

 The mosque was renovated and restored under Sultan Moulay Muhammad ibn Abdallah (ruled 1757–1790) and during the French Protectorate under Moulay Yusuf (1912-1927).